 Add the following content and save the changes with ctrl + x> y> enter.

 [Unit] Description = freshclam scanner After = network.target [Service] Type = forking ExecStart = /usr/bin/freshclam -d -c 1 Restart = on-failure PrivateTmp =true [Install] WantedBy=multi-user.target

 Change the number 1 behind ExecStart to 2 if necessary, or another number to have the scan carried out more than once a day.

 The virus definitions are now up-to-date.
-Enable autostart for the ClamAV scan service and start the scan service as follows:
+Enable autostart for the ClamAV scan service and freshclam, and start both services as follows:

 The installation of ClamAV is now complete!
 We also recommend installing Fail2Ban if you have not done so yet.
 This way you are not only protected against viruses, malware, etc. but also against bruteforce attacks.

 Should you have any questions left regarding this article, do not hesitate to contact our support department.
 You can reach them via the ‘Contact Us’ button at the bottom of this page.